 Thanks to the variable speed control slider, the machine goes from very slow to very fast, with a maximum sewing speed of 850 stitches per minute.

 On the top of the machine is a manual tension control, and the right side of the machine has a hand wheel to manually lift and lower the needle.

 That being said, if you are a beginner and never sewed before, I highly recommend reading the entire instruction manual before tackling more than a basic project.
 You’ll want to know how to select the right sized needle and right thread type for your fabric, for instance.
 As a beginner, I dove right in trying to sew, and ended up making some preventable mistakes that caused a lot of frustration.

-If you can’t understand all of the instruction manual or also prefer a more visual how-to, I highly recommend this below Youtube video of setting up the machine.
+If you can’t understand the instruction manual or prefer a more visual how-to, I highly recommend this below YouTube video of setting up the machine.

 Brother CS6000i Review of Features